-4.1 Mesh independence study
+A. Mesh independence study

 Structured meshes are generated in the fluid and structure domains.
 The Laplacian method is used to update the meshes during the simulation.
-The dimensionless key cell sizes of the baseline case normalized by the square body length D are listed in Table 1.
-The surface cell sizes for the splitter plate are taken to generate both fluid and structure meshes, and the remaining parameters for the generation of the fluid mesh.
+The dimensionless key cell sizes of the baseline case, normalized by the square body length D, are listed in Table I. The surface cell sizes for the splitter plate are taken to generate both the fluid and structure meshes, and the remaining parameters for the generation of the fluid mesh.
 The growth ratio of the cell sizes in the fluid mesh is 1.1.
 The surface cell size on the side surfaces of the splitter plate ranges between 0.03 and 0.08.
 There are 20 layers of hexahedral elements within the plate.

-A convergence study of the mesh resolution is carried out based on the meshes in Table 2.
-There are five meshes, Meshes 1-5, with different grid resolutions.
-These meshes are globally coarsen or refined with a refinement factor (RF) in reference to the baseline mesh - Mesh 3 outlined in Table 1.
-Moreover, it is of interest to understand whether the time step is small enough to provide converged results.
-Three values of the time step are set for Mesh 3.
-Another factor that might impact the simulation accuracy is the modelling of the geometric nonlinearity for the structure [23].
-To clarify this impact, the nonlinear model is switched on or off for Mesh 3 with the different time step values, namely, Cases a-f for Mesh 3 in Table 2.
-The maximum Courant-Friedrichs-Lewy (CFL) numbers of all cases are less than one.
-Considering the largest time step of $\Delta t/T = 5.13e-2$ for Mesh 5, the maximum CFL number is 0.36.
-As the cell sizes of Mesh 5 are smaller than the other meshes, its maximum CFL number is the largest amongst the cases.
+A convergence study of the mesh resolution is carried out based on the meshes in Table II.
+There are five meshes, meshes 1-5, with different grid resolutions.
+These meshes are globally coarsen or refined with a refinement factor (RF) in reference to the baseline mesh-mesh 3 outlined in Table I. Moreover, it is of interest to understand whether the time step is small enough to provide converged results.
+Three values of the time step are set for mesh 3.
+Another factor that might impact the simulation accuracy is the modeling of the geometric nonlinearity for the structure.33 To clarify this impact, the nonlinear model is switched on or off for mesh 3 with the different time step values, namely, cases a-f for mesh 3 in Table II.
+The maximum Courant-Friedrichs-Lewy (CFL) numbers of all cases are less than 1.
+Considering the largest time step of $\Delta t/T = 5.13 \times 10^{-2}$ for mesh 5, the maximum CFL number is 0.36.
+As the cell sizes of mesh 5 are smaller than the other meshes, its maximum CFL number is the largest among the cases.

-The convergence is evaluated in terms of the maximum displacement of the splitter plate tip in the direction normal to the freestream flow direction, $y{tip,max}$ , and the frequency of the energy peak in the power spectral density (PSD) of the splitter-plate tip displacement, $f{res}$ .
+The convergence is evaluated in terms of the maximum displacement of the splitter plate tip in the direction normal to the free-stream flow direction, $y{tip,max}$, and the frequency of the energy peak in the power spectral density (PSD) of the splitter-plate tip displacement, f{res} .
 Fast Fourier transformation (FFT) is used for the PSD calculation.
 The total length of the signals is 160T, where T is the time of the flow passing over the square cylinder.
-Each signal is divided into 15 segments with a overlapping rate of 50%.
-The sampling frequency is 1000Hz.
+Each signal is divided into 15 segments, with an overlapping rate of 50%.
+The sampling frequency is 1000 Hz.
 The Hanning window is used as the window function.